Two Sewing Sisters was officially launched in 2017. It is the creations of sisters Lauren and Erin, though the story began long before this.

-Growing up in regional Victoria, Erin and Lauren spent hours in their Nan’s sewing room.
-Cutting out patterns, sewing and play dress ups in the hundreds of dresses Nan had made for their family.
+Growing up in regional Victoria, Erin and Lauren spent hours in their Nan’s sewing room: cutting out patterns, sewing, and playing dress ups in the hundreds of dresses Nan had made for their family.

-This childhood activities, turned into a passion for the Ritchie sisters.
-For every special event there was a reason for ‘a new dress’ to be produced to celebrate.
+This childhood activity turned into a passion for the Ritchie sisters.
+For every special event, there was a reason for ‘a new dress’ to be produced to celebrate.

 Each dress held a story that accompanied the frock.
-These frocks, were more than garments, but a symbol of love, celebration and family support.
+These frocks were more than garments – symbols of love, celebration and family support.

-Lauren studied a Bachelor of Applied Science – Fashion Design at RMIT along side a Certificate IV in Millinery at Kangan Batman Institute.
-She has taught fashion and footwear at RMIT University and Homesglen TAFE.
-She has created hats with Louise Macdonald Milliney in Melbourne and Edwina Ibbotson in London.
-Working within the costume field she has been involved in productions including those with Melbourne Opera and ABC Television Productions.
+Lauren studied a Bachelor of Applied Science – Fashion Design at RMIT alongside a Certificate IV in Millinery at Kangan Batman Institute.
+She has taught fashion and footwear at RMIT University and Homesglen TAFE, and has created hats with Louise Macdonald Millinery in Melbourne and Edwina Ibbotson in London.

-Erin is currently studying her Bachelor of Law and Bachelor of Arts (Media & International Relations) at Deakin University.
-She was the President of the Deakin Law Students’ Society in 2017 and is now President of the Australian Law Students’ Assoication.
-She works part time at Ovarian Cancer Research Foundation (OCRF).
-Erin continues to sew frocks on the side as a creative break from her studies.
+Erin studied a Bachelor of Law and Bachelor of Arts at Deakin University and now works as a Lawyer.
+Erin continues to sew frocks on the side as a creative break from her work.